-The implementation of consistent hashing used in Oracle Sharding avoids these limitations by dividing the possible range of values of the hash function (for example. from 0 to $2^{32}$ ) into a set of N adjacent intervals, and assigning each interval to a chunk , as shown in the figure below.
-In this example, the sharded database contains 1024 chunks, and each chunk gets assigned a range of $2^{22}$ hash values.
+The implementation of consistent hashing used in Oracle Globally Distributed Database avoids these limitations by dividing the possible range of values of the hash function (for example. from 0 to $2^{32}$ ) into a set of N adjacent intervals, and assigning each interval to a chunk , as shown in the figure below.
+In this example, the distributed database contains 1024 chunks, and each chunk gets assigned a range of 2 hash values.
 Therefore partitioning by consistent hash is essentially partitioning by the range of hash values.